-You should know that there are few, if any, mandated supports for adults with ASD.
-In fact, unless there are other co-occurring conditions, an adult with ASD may not be eligible for any government supports.
+You should know that there are few, if any, mandated supports for autistic adults.
+In fact, unless there are other co-occurring conditions, an autistic adult may not be eligible for any government supports.
 The following articles contained within the CAR Autism Roadmap™ will help you learn about supports that may be available to you.

 Additionally, you might qualify for vocational assistance, such as a job coach or help in refining your interests and abilities.
 You should contact your local Vocational Rehabilitation Agency:

 - The Pennsylvania Office of Vocational Rehabilitation (OVR)